Korea Passing: Japan

-In Japan, it has been recognized that ignore politely is the best way to deal with Moon Jae-in's administration.
+In Japan, it has been thought by some public figures that "polite ignorance" is the best way to deal with Moon Jae-in's administration.

-And in defense white paper, Defense of japan 2019, Japan gave South Korea cold shoulder as security partner by lowering South Korea's standing.
+And in defense white paper, Defense of Japan 2019, Japan gave South Korea cold shoulder as security partner by lowering South Korea's standing.

 Since 2018, the legal foundation of the friendly and cooperative relationship between two countries had overthrown.
-The legal foundation is "Agreement on the Settlement of Problems concerning Property and Claims and on Economic Co-operation between Japan and the Republic of Korea".
+The legal foundation is "Agreement Between Japan and the Republic of Korea Concerning the Settlement of Problems in Regard to Property and Claims and Economic Cooperation".
 Under this severe situation surrounding the relationship caused by the South Korea side, the government of Japan is waiting for South Korea to resolve this internationally illegal situation.

 On the South Korea side, controversy erupted over Korea Passing when it was failed to arrange a summit meeting with Japan during the period of 2019 G20 Osaka summit.

 A former Korean minister of foreign affairs, Gong Ro-myung, criticized the Korean government for acting like amateurs, leading Korea-Japan relations to deteriorate catastrophically and hit rock bottom politically and economically.